prof3ssorSt3v3/mad9011/docs/modules/week14/README.md

 # Week 14 - Putting it all together

 Adobe XD is a powerful, collaborative, easy-to-use prototype platform.
 We have learned to use the common Xd features in the past two weeks.
 In our final lesson, we will go over some reference matetial to understand the advanced features and wrap up the course with a list of *What's New in Adobe XD* videos and articles.
+It is improtatnt to watch the two vidoes embeded on this page, the rest are for your reference.

 ## Advanced Xd Techniques